awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.md

 **Update all alarms**

-Use the following Java code snippet to update all CloudWatch alarms in your Amazon Web Services account to create OpsItems when an alarm enters the `ALARM` state\.
+Use the following Java code snippet to update all CloudWatch alarms in your AWS account to create OpsItems when an alarm enters the `ALARM` state\.

 ```
 import com.amazonaws.services.cloudwatch.AmazonCloudWatch;